Myjoyysr/DigiFab2020/README.md

   For 2.0
    - IR sensors for better movement
-   - power switch (so you don't need to take battery off) -??
+   - power switch (so you don't need to take battery off)
+   - what else??

   What else did we learn?